Protect Our Native Vultures

 Communal roosts are used by both black and turkey vultures as information centers to help vultures locate food sources faster, and it’s also where vultures tend to rest or wait for the sun to warm the earth enough to create thermals.
 During the morning, vultures often sit with their wings outspread in what is commonly called the “horaltic pose.”
 This sun-worshipping pose helps vultures regulate their temperature, dry themselves, bake off bacteria, and straighten feathers.
 It’s also thought that the sun may encourage mites or avian lice to surface, where they can then be preened off.
 Vultures’ sun salutation may also convert a component their feather oils to Vitamin D by increasing the surface area hit by the sun.
 As you can see, the horaltic pose has many theorized uses, but none of those include vultures hosting a funeral for dying creatures.

 The truth is that the scavenging world is highly competitive, and “waiting” around for potential food to shuffle off its mortal coil is too great a risk.
 That’s vultures are adapted to finding—and picking clean—carcasses with great efficiency.
 The faster they locate carrion, the less likely they are to enter risky conflicts with coyotes or other predatory scavengers.
 This is a good thing!
-Those mammalian scavengers are also dangerous to humans due to their lack of disease-neutralizing adaptations.
+Those mammalian scavengers lack vultures’ disease-neutralizing adaptations.

 Are Vultures a Threat to My Animals?